D. O. Dillavou: Career

 In August 1960, Dillavou was admitted to the South Dakota Bar after passing his examination the previous week in Pierre.
 He opened his first office the following month in Deadwood.
 In February 1961, Larry D. McDonald—the state's attorney of Lawrence County, who was recently hospitalized for an illness—appointed Dillavou as his deputy.
-McDonald remained hospitalized and was unable to perform his duties as state's attorney.
-As a result, in June, he tendered his resignation from the office, effective June 29.
-On July 5, the board of commissioners of Lawrence County appointed Dillavou as state's attorney, filling McDonald's unexpired term.
+McDonald later resigned from his post on June 29 due to his hospitalization and, on July 5, the Lawrence County Board of Commissioners appointed Dillavou as his successor.
 Dillavou decided to close his office in Deadwood and work from the county office full-time.
 Dillavou was elected to a full term in 1962 and re-elected in 1964.
-In April 1963, Dillavou became a lecturing knight at Deadwood Elks Lodge No. 508.
-The following year in March, he was elected as a loyal knight.
-He was elected as the leading knight of the lodge in April 1965.
-Dillavou served as the exalted ruler of Lodge No. 508 in 1967.
+From 1963 to 1967, Dillavou held various leadership positions at Deadwood Elks Lodge No. 508.
 In 1965, he was named as an Outstanding Young Man of America and was a recipient of the Distinguished Service Award from the United States Junior Chamber in 1966.
 That same year, he began practicing law at Dillavou and Richards.
 The firm had locations in Spearfish and Deadwood.
 Dillavou chose not to run for re-election as state's attorney in 1966, and was succeeded by Ralph C. Hoggatt, who took office on January 10, 1967.

 Dillavou was an avid sportsman.
 In January 1961, after graduating high school, Dillavou continued to play basketball, joining the Deadwood Jaycees team.
 He was master of ceremonies at the 47th annual Black Hills Rod and Gun Club smoker in April 1967.
 Later in the year, at the 1967 Elk-o-Rama Golf Tournament, Dillavou placed first, scoring 75 strokes in the final 18 holes.
 During the 1968 Tomahawk Open, held in July, Dillavou placed fourth in the championship flight.
 He had a score of 150, six-over-par.
 The following month during the Black Hills Open Golf Tournament, he scored 73, one-over-par, on the course in Lead.
 At the Lionsdilly Golf Tournament, also held in August, Dillavou and his teammate Gary Richards placed third, scoring 62.
 Dillavou placed fifth at the Elk-o-Rama Golf Tournament in September 1968, scoring 118 for 27 holes.
 Later in the month, he and Connie Olsen won a ball and chain tournament at the Tomahawk Country Club in Lead, scoring 46.